cbass2404/wctrl-auto-ab-detent-ratio/README.md

 No more alt-tabbing to SimAppPro every time you change module.

 - SimAppPro needed once, to calibrate the detent.
 Never again after that.
-- Nothing to install but this — no Node, Python or .NET.
+- Nothing to install but this, no Node, Python or .NET.
 Windows PowerShell only.
 - Runs unelevated.
 No DCS, SimAppPro or WinWing file is modified.

 > **Beta.** Working well day to day, but the USB protocol was reverse-engineered, so